Lakers Rumors: Karl-Anthony Towns, Paul George Could Be L.A. Bound This Summer, According To ‘LA Sports Hub’

 — WCCO – CBS Minnesota (@WCCO) May 24, 2018

-Towns is only 22-years-old which fits well with the timeline of Brandon Ingram and Lonzo Ball.
+Towns is only 22-years-old, which fits well with the timeline of Brandon Ingram and Lonzo Ball.
 By successfully acquiring the All-Star center, the Lakers may decide to target just one maximum-salaried player in the free agency market in which Oklahoma City Thunder superstar Paul George would be an ideal target.
 During an appearance on the WojPod with ESPN‘s Adrian Wojnarowski, C.J.
 McCollum said that George is L.A. bound this summer.

 “I wish PG (Paul George) nothing but the best.
 I know he’s going to enjoy that California sunshine,” McCollum told Wojnarowski.